MrChike/vgg_assignment/README.md

-# vgg_assignment

-Assignment 1: Banking App CLI

 Build a command-line Banking Application with the following functionalities:

 Application starts with a prompt to the user with the following options:

 Press 1: create account
+Press 2: transaction

-    Create account: This should prompt you to enter an email/or unique identity, and then a password.
+    1. Create account: This should prompt you to enter an email/or unique identity, and then a password.
 You must check your data structure to make sure the account is unique before creating the new account

-Press 2: transaction
+    2. Transaction
     Transaction: Authenticate the user by prompting for a password.

     if the password is correct, user is authenticated and show the following options: